XiminHu/mass-suite/README.md

 ## Installation & major dependencies

 ## Organization of the project
-The project has the following structure:
+The project has the following major structure:

     mass-suite/